Impa10r/peerswap-web/README.md

 make install-cln
 ```

 This will install `psweb` to your GOPATH (/home/USER/go/bin).
 You can check that it is working by running `psweb --version`.
-If not, add the bin path in .profile and reload with `source .profile`.
+If not, add the path in ~/.profile and reload with `source .profile`.

 To start psweb as a daemon, create a systemd service file as follows (replace USER with your username):